startechnica/apps/charts/netbox/README.md

 [Overview of Netbox](https://docs.netbox.dev/en/stable/)

+> [!IMPORTANT]
+> This is last helm chart release for Netbox v3.x.
+> Please consult Netbox [v4.x release notes](https://github.com/netbox-community/netbox/releases/tag/v4.0.0) for any breaking changes before migrating.

+> [!NOTE]
-**Note:** This repository was forked from [bootc/netbox-chart](https://github.com/bootc/netbox-chart) at versions v5.0.0 and up are from this fork will have diverged from any changes in the original fork.
+> This repository was forked from [bootc/netbox-chart](https://github.com/bootc/netbox-chart) at versions v5.0.0 and up are from this fork will have diverged from any changes in the original fork.
 A list of changes can be seen in the CHANGELOG.

 **This chart is not maintained by the upstream project and any issues with the chart should be raised [here](https://github.com/startechnica/apps/issues/new/choose)**